annie0sc/education-loan-aiet/README.md

 ## Introduction

 Hello!
 As part of our Certified Summer Program, we were tasked with a group name called 'Andrew NG' in honor of the computer scientist, and technology entrepreneur.
-We were free to choose our own datasets and do some anaysis using Machine Learning algorithms.
+We were free to choose our datasets and do some analysis using Machine Learning algorithms.

 ## Group Members